ckochx/ElixirNoDeps/elixirconf_presentation.md

 "Today, I'll show you why Elixir isn't just another language—it's a paradigm shift that can replace your entire backend architecture.
 Sometimes, the future means going back to fundamentals that actually work."

+And to package up all your source code, we have two powerful tools: escript and releases.
+(runtime included!)
+The "packaged" files are self contained and have everything they need to run themselves.
+Docker not required!

 This slide shows deployment capabilities.
 Emphasize "Self-contained" - no Docker needed! -->

 ---